zkxl/zkxl.github.io/_posts/2017-02-08-greedy-algorithm.md

 1. Output T is a tree.
 2. All the nodes in input G can be found in output T.

 __Prim's Algorithm: Start with a seed node s.
-Repeatedly grow T by adding the cheapest edge connecting some node in T and some node in G but not yet in T. Prim's Algorithm differs from Dijkstra's Algorithm in that: a node's distance is defined as how far it is from the start node in Dijkstra's Algorithm while distance is define as how far it is from any node already in T to any node not yet in T in Prim's Algorithm.
-And thus, their ways to grow the output trees are different.__
+Repeatedly grow T by adding the cheapest edge connecting (some node in T) and (some node in G but not yet in T).
+Prim's Algorithm differs from Dijkstra's Algorithm in that: a node's distance is defined as how far it is from the start node in Dijkstra's Algorithm while distance is define as how far it is from any node already in T to any node not yet in T in Prim's Algorithm because they have different focuses on the output.
+Dijkstra's Algorithm was used to find the shortest path from s to t while Prim's Algorithm was used to find the MST, even though they are related.__

 ``` python